JalexSocial/rizzy.docs/content/docs/introduction/getting-started.md

 ## Conclusion

 Rizzy offers a powerful and flexible way to enhance your ASP.NET applications with advanced HTMX integration and configuration options.
-By following the setup instructions outlined above, you can leverage Rizzy to create dynamic, interactive web applications using the latest .NET technologies.